 The amino acid profile of rapeseed protein is almost perfect, allowing the body to utilise them more freely.
 Contrary to soy protein, rapeseed protein isn’t limited by valine or methionine, which are common limiting essential amino acids in legumes.

-While working with texturized vegetable protein (TVP) applications, Apetit’s product development team was surprised to find that adding BlackGrain to a food application won’t diminish the nutritional value of the product.
+While working with texturized vegetable protein applications, Apetit’s product development team was surprised to find that adding BlackGrain TVP to a food application won’t diminish the nutritional value of the product.

-However, just as there isn’t a direct conversion of turning a helping of protein into an equal amount of muscle, we can’t say that adding a certain percentage of BlackGrain will lead to an equal amount of protein absorbed by the body.
+However, just as there isn’t a direct conversion of turning a helping of protein into an equal amount of muscle, we can’t say that adding a certain percentage of BlackGrain TVP will lead to an equal amount of protein absorbed by the body.

 These findings give companies opportunities to play with diverse BlackGrain-fueled recipes to achieve regulation-based label claims, such as high in protein, as well as high in fibre.